joonassandell/generator-rebirth/generators/app/templates/typo3/docker/_README.md

 $ make install
 ```

-You can import SQL dump automatically in project startup by placing your dump in `./database` folder with the name `typo3.sql`.
-Download `fileadmin` folder from the production server and replace it with your local version if you like.

-If you can't run shell scripts, run the commands manually from [install.sh](install.sh).

-**3.** Map your localhost to the development address in your host machine's hosts-file (/etc/hosts in linux/osx, somewhere in sys files in windows).
+**3.** Map your localhost to the development address in your host machine's hosts-file (/etc/hosts in linux/osx).
 For example:

 ```
 192.168.99.100 <%= dir %>.dev